 These responsibilities are defined in legislation, specifically by the Health and Safety at Work Act 2015.

 Learn more about HSWA and the other laws and regulations we are responsible for.

 Other government agencies are also designated to carry out health and safety regulatory functions for certain work.
 They are:

 - Maritime New Zealand(external link) for ships as workplaces and work aboard ships

 - Civil Aviation Authority (CAA)(external link) for work preparing aircraft for imminent flight and aircraft in operation.

 What we aim to achieve

 New Zealand is implementing the most significant reforms to workplace health and safety in more than 20 years.
 These ‘Working Safer’ reforms are the Government’s response to the recommendations of the Independent Taskforce on Workplace Health and Safety, as articulated in Working Safer: A blueprint for health and safety at work(external link)

 The social and economic cost of deaths, injuries and ill-health arising from work is estimated at $3.5 billion a year.
 However, the real toll is paid by the families, friends and co-workers of those who are killed, seriously injured or experience work-related ill-health.

-Every year 600-900 people die prematurely as a result of work-related ill-health and 50-60 people are killed in work incidents.
+Every year an estimated 700-900 people die prematurely as a result of work-related ill-health and 50-60 people are killed in work incidents.
 This is unacceptable.
 We have firm targets and priorities to transform New Zealand’s workplace health and safety performance, including the Government’s target to reduce workplace fatalities and serious injuries by 25% by 2020.